 While some volunteer opportunities are only open to current SF Bicycle Coalition members, many opportunities are open to all.
 If you’re not a current member and would like to trade your volunteer hours for a year’s membership, check out our Barter Membership program.
 Want to know more about what it’s like to volunteer with the SF Bicycle Coalition?
 Read what past volunteers have had to say about their volunteer experiences in our Volunteer Profile archive.
 Looking for internship opportunities?
 See our open positions.

-Please note that you must be a current SF Bicycle Coalition member to volunteer at Light up the Night.
+Please note that you must be a current member to volunteer at an Energizer Station.
 Not a member?
 Join today!

 Valet Bicycle Parking